 Sometimes roses have little critters hiding in them, so let the jar sit outside in a shady place for about thirty minutes so they can escape.

-Pour simmering hot water over the petals, cover with a saucer, and allow them to steep.
-Once the rose tea is room temperature or cooler, strain and use in the recipe below.
+Pour simmering hot water over the petals, cover with a saucer, and allow them to steep for about ten minutes, then cool and strain for use in the recipe below.
+(Don’t infuse the roses for too long, or you’ll have a strong tea that can discolor your soap.)
 Leftover rose infusion can be used in your bath, as a hair rinse, or a facial skin toner.

 This recipe would normally call for 9 ounces of water (or tea), but since we’re adding 1 ounce of aloe at the end, I subtracted (or discounted) the extra ounce of tea at the beginning so the total amount of liquid in the recipe would remain the same.